javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 - `.catch` handles errors in promises of all kinds: be it a `reject()` call, or an error thrown in a handler.
 - We should place `.catch` exactly in places where we want to handle errors and know how to handle them.
 The handler should analyze errors (custom error classes help) and rethrow unknown ones (maybe they are programming mistakes).
 - It's ok not to use `.catch` at all, if there's no way to recover from an error.
-- In any case we should have the `unhandledrejection` event handler (for browsers, and analogs for other environments), to track unhandled errors and inform the user (and probably our server) about the them, so that our app never "just dies".
+- In any case we should have the `unhandledrejection` event handler (for browsers, and analogs for other environments) to track unhandled errors and inform the user (and probably our server) about them, so that our app never "just dies".